efatmae/efatmae.github.io/_pages/about.md

 Research
 ========
 In my research, I'm interested in social science computing and in particular, social bias, toxicity, hate speech, and fairness.
 My research interests stem from being a woman from an underrepresented group of people.
 I understand from my personal and research experiences how bias in NLP and ML applications has a direct impact on the lives of the under-represented groups of people and how hate speech towards minorities has severe implications on society like hate crimes.
 I believe that these topics are crucial to study now more than ever for building models and communication platforms that are safe, and accessible to all people regardless of their gender, ethnicity, belief, or sexual orientation.
 In particular, I'm interested in understanding how social biases impact the decisions made by machine learning models regarding toxicity and hate speech detection.
+In particular, I'm working on a very important and interesting research question, What is the effect of social and intersectional biases on the task of hate speech and abuse detection?

-Currently, I'm working on two exciting research questions regarding bias: 1) how does the stereotypical bias in word embeddings influence the decisions made by machine learning models to detect different types of hate speech like sexism, racism, islamophobia, and anti-semitism?
-2) Does the presence of stereotypical biases in word embeddings make the ML models more capable to detect hate speech or does it lead to over-fitting and non-generalizability?
-To answer these research questions, we have started to develop an interpretable metric to measure the different social biases in word embeddings concerning stereotypical words from our datasets instead of the generic stereotypical words that have been used in the literature.
-Next, we plan to investigate the influence of the biases in word embeddings on downstream tasks of hate speech detection?
+To answer this research question, I'm investigating using casual inference to understand the effect of bias in pre-trained contextual word embeddings and the bias in datasets on the task of hate speech and abuse detection.
+I'm also investigating how harmful that bias is on the model's predictions.
+Finally, I'm investigating the different debiasing methods and weather or not they are effective and what to look out for to build an effective debiasing method.

 To know more about me:
 ======================